MorelGames/pitit-bac/README.md

 This will put all the files onto the `dist` folder.
 This folder should be served by nginx or another.

-Use `systemd` or another dæmon system to run the backend server—see the service file for systemd alongside this README.
+Use `systemd` or another dæmon system to run the backend server—see the service file for systemd in the `production` folder.
 You can customize the internal port used by the WS server using the `PITIT_BAC_WS_PORT` environment variable.

+A nginx configuration file is provided to serve the front and proxy the websocket requests to the backend, also in the `production` folder.

+To update, re-build the front and restart the systemd service.